Moving? Do These Things to Pack Quickly and Efficiently!

 With some items, you can skip the packing process altogether.
 For example, you could load your clothes which are on hangers in your car and take them as they are.
 In your new home, you can just take them out of the car and hang them directly in the closet.
 Some items like heavy furniture or large appliances may need special preparation, for which you can hire professional help.
 Take advantage of these easy items when moving!

 d) Specific needs

 You might have family members with belongings that need specific attention.
 For example, you might have a wheelchair-bound family member, or a baby, or maybe a pet.
 Cater to the needs of such a person or your pet separately so that there are fewer mix-up of things later.
-Pack their belongings together and apart from other items.
+Pack their belongings together and apart from other items when moving.